netgroup-polito/CrownLabs/operators/README.md

                 The target realm for keycloak clients, roles and users --kc-target-client
-                The target client for keycloak users and roles --nc-url
+                The target client for keycloak users and roles --mydrive-pvcs-size
-                The URL of the nextcloud server --nc-tenant-operator-user
-                The username of the acting account for nextcloud --nc-tenant-operator-psw
-                The password of the acting account for nextcloud --mydrive-pvcs-size
                 The dimension of the user's personal space --mydrive-pvcs-storage-class-name